W0lski/Bot-Battlr/README.md

 # PROJECT SETUP
 Description
-The repository contains a React application that displays a list of your recent bank transactions.
+The repository contains a React application that displays a list of bots you can use to custom build your own Bot Army.

 # Core Features
 As a user, you are able to:
-1. See a table of the transactions.
-2. Fill out and submit a form to add a new transaction.
-3. Filter transactions by typing into the search bar.
+- See profiles of all bots rendered in `BotCollection`.
+- Add an individual bot to my army by clicking on it.
+The selected bot should render in the `YourBotArmy` component.
+The bot can be enlisted only **once**.
+  The bot **does not** disappear from the `BotCollection`.
+- Release a bot from my army by clicking on it.
+The bot disappears from the `YourBotArmy` component.
+- Discharge a bot from their service forever, by clicking the red button marked "x", which would delete the bot both from the backend and from the `YourBotArmy` on the frontend.
+  - Sort bots by their health, damage or armor.
+  - When you enlist a bot it will be removed from the `BotCollection` and added to `YourBotArmy`.
+- Filter bots by their class.
+You can select a few filters at the same time.

 # Technologies used
 React JS